 One size rarely ever fits all.
 That’s why it’s important that your eLearning provider takes your company into account when setting up a system.
 Customization and branding allow corporations to reflect their company colors, logos, missions, values, and overall brand.
 This can also serve to reinforce current marketing strategies to re-remind internal employees or to show off external partners your company in another light.

 Training isn’t just a one-off event; it should be woven into the fabric of your corporation.
 This means it should communicate professionalism and efficiency, while remaining true to your company’s personal culture.
-Here’s a few elements of your LMS that Administrators should be able to have control of, for the purposes of personalization:
+Here’s a few elements of your LMS that Administrators should be able to be personalized:

 - Image placement, cropping, and color edits